-Whichever way you choose to apply new revenue recognition policies, there will be wider implications for your finance operations.
+Whichever way you choose to apply the new revenue recognition standard, there will be wider implications for your finance operations.
 These may include:

 - Collecting raw input data at a contract by contract level of granularity (regardless of a contract or portfolio approach)